Biden and Putin to speak on Thursday amid Ukraine tensions | Law-Order

 The Biden administration has been in deep talks with Ukraine as well as a host of NATO allies, including those bordering Russia, according to Horne, the White House spokesperson.
 Biden will likely speak with Ukraine's President Volodymyr Zelenskiy soon, another official said.

-Kremlin spokesman Dmitry Peskov told Reuters the call was planned for "late Thursday evening," without elaborating.
+The call will take place at 3:30 p.m.
+ET (2030 GMT), the White House said.
 Horne said Biden had spoken with leaders across Europe about the situation on the Ukraine border, while Biden administration officials were in touch with NATO, the European Union and the Organization for Security and Cooperation in Europe.

 Moscow has alarmed the West by massing tens of thousands of troops near Ukraine in the past two months, following its seizure of Ukraine's Crimea peninsula in 2014 and its backing of separatists fighting Kyiv troops in eastern Ukraine.
 Russia denies planning to attack Ukraine and says it has the right to move its troops on its own soil as it likes.